ronanquillevere/ronanquillevere.github.io/_posts/2015-09-11-ddd-jqassistant.markdown

 JQAssistant can be used inside maven (hopefully for the poor JAVA developers we are).
 Here is an extract of my pom.xml

-Then important thing to note are the groups.
+The important thing to note is the groups.
 Inside each group, you will be able to define certain rules to be tested on your scanned files.

 {% highlight xml %}
 <plugin>